raganwald-deprecated/homoiconic/2009-09-22/anaphora.md

 You can embellish such a hypothetical rewriter with optimizations such as not assigning `it` unless there is a variable reference somewhere in the consequent or alternate clauses and so forth, but the basic implementation is straightforward.

 The trouble with this idea is that in Ruby, *There Is More Than One Way To Do It* (for any value of "it").
-If we implement anaphors for conditionals, we ought to implement them for all of the ways a Ruby programmer might write a conditional.
+If we implement anaphora for conditionals, we ought to implement them for all of the ways a Ruby programmer might write a conditional.
 As discussed, we must support:

     if big_long_calculation()
       it.foo